maximforever/purple-spring-meadow-2934/README.md

 * There's no optimistic data rendering
 * Although there's a helpful `useApi` hook, I wrote my own logic for loading/error states in `App.tsx` because the useEffect in the hook runs immediately
 * The UI is pretty basic, and the colors are not great (ex: color contrast on hover).
 Anything actionable is just orange.
+* Moving the 10K item list to another list still causes the page to hang.
+This is happening because of the throttling, and I don't guard against time outs.
+Implementing the next steps I outlined (async/websocked notifications) should help!

 ## Assumptions